Well Being Retreat Center - Event

 The practice of Forest therapy (also known as Forest Bathing) connects back to Shinrin-yoku - the Japanese art of forest bathing - and is all about being present in the natural world and spending time in nature for the sole purposes of enhancing health and wellness.

+Nature does not live in the past or the future - it can only exist in this moment.
+The experience of slowing down enough to notice what is alive around you while also encountering and seeing yourself reflected in nature can be powerful.
 Certified guides are trained to partner with nature and be supportive witnesses to whatever nature offers.
 It can be challenging to hold space for ourselves and the role of the guide is to hold space for people to have their own experience as they connect in all kinds of different ways to what is around them.

 Tai Chi is an internal Chinese martial art that uses simple, repetitive, slow movements designed to cultivate and balance chi (energy).
-It's like meditation in slow motion that allows you move out of your head, into your body and connect you to your own breath and energy.
+It's like meditation in slow motion that allows you to move out of your head, into your body and connect to your own breath and energy.
 When practiced outside, it can offer another way to strengthen our interconnection with the natural world.

 Retreat Program